kundansingh27feb/Azure-Terraform/5-Azure-Storage-Container/Readme.md

-## Changing backend from From Local To Remote
+# Change backend from Local To Remote

 # Create Storage Account: